joyrexus/regula/README.md

 ## Examples

 - [**Membership Check**](./examples/membership-check/README.md): evaluate a simple ruleset to determine whether a user qualifies for a premium membership.
+  - `npm run example:membership-check`
-- [**Loan Application**](./examples/loan-application/README.md): evaluate a loan application through a series of successive evaluations.
+- [**Loan Application**](./examples/loan-application/README.md): successively evaluate a loan application ruleset with changing data inputs.
+  - `npm run example:loan-application`
+- [**Composer**](./examples/composer/loan-application/README.md): use a `Composer` instance to compose a ruleset and its rules for a loan application check.
+  - `npm run example:composer:loan-application`
 - [**Transition Actor**](./examples/transition-actor/README.md): setup a ruleset evaluator as a transition actor for guarding state transitions in a state machine.
 - Workflows
   - [**Loan Application**](./examples/workflows/loan-application/README.md): use Regula to guard transitions in a loan application workflow.